kelvintaywl-cci/docker-buildx/README.md

 > By leveraging the cache options, [CircleCI's Docker Layer Caching (DLC) feature](https://circleci.com/docs/docker-layer-caching) is no longer necessary.

-In our `i-can-buildx` workflow, we have 4 distinct jobs, where:
+In our `i-can-buildx` workflow, we have the following distinct jobs, where:

 | job name | executor | buildx cache type | pushed image |
 | --- | --- | --- | --- |